omise/girlscout/README.md

-# GIRLSCOUT
+# GirlScout

 [![Ruby](https://github.com/omise/girlscout/actions/workflows/ruby.yml/badge.svg)](https://github.com/omise/girlscout/actions/workflows/ruby.yml)

-**BETA** This software is half-finished beta-quality software.
+**BETA** GirlScout is half-finished beta-quality software.
 Until 1.0 is released, use at your own risk!

 This is a gem for talking to the [HelpScout Mailbox API v2][0].

-# REQUIREMENTS
+# Requirements

-You will need a valid [HelpScout account][1] setup for the API key in order to use this gem.
-This gem has been developed and tested on Ruby 2.5.1
+To use this gem, you will need a valid [HelpScout account][1] setup for the API key.
+This gem has been developed and tested on Ruby 2.5.1.

-# INSTALLATION
+# Installation

 Using [bundler][2]: